subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ \lim_{n\rightarrow 0} f_n(N) = -{1\over{\beta N}}E(\log Z(N)) = {\overline f(N)} $$

-Taking the limit assumes that $E(Z^n(N))$ contunes to be well defines even when the number of repliocas $n$ is not an integer, which is known as analytical continuation in mathematics.
+Taking the limit assumes that $E(Z^n(N))$ contunes to be well defined even when the number of replicas $n$ is not an integer, which is known as analytical continuation in mathematics.
 Finally taking the limit $N\uparrow\infty$, the free energy density is given by

 $$ {\overline f} = \lim_{N\uparrow\infty} {\overline f(N)} $$